reasonml/reasonml.github.io/docs/what-and-why.md

 coming from JavaScript or C-family languages.

 _Note: Reason can be translated back and forth to OCaml using `refmt`.
-Anything possible in Reason is also possible with OCaml and vice-versa._
+Anything possible in Reason is also possible with OCaml and vice versa._

 ## Why Use Reason?